Skip to content

 1. You send a POST request to the inbound endpoint with your event payload.

-2. ChronosHub validates your API key and accepts the event.
+2. ChronosHub authenticates your API key.

-3. You receive a 202 Accepted response with an event ID for your records.
+4. On success you receive a 202 Accepted response with an event ID for your records.

-4. ChronosHub processes the event asynchronously — no further action is needed from your side.
+5. ChronosHub processes the event asynchronously — no further action is needed from your side.

 Endpoint